 We’ve written before about how to format your email newsletter, get it opened and build a strategy, but all the trappings and trimmings of a great nonprofit newsletter won’t mean a thing if you don’t have valuable content to offer your audience.

-But what kind of content should you have in your newsletter?
-What sorts of things should you be putting in your newsletter to keep your nonprofit’s audience in touch and interested?
-Here are a few ideas.
+So what sorts of things should you be putting in your newsletter to keep your nonprofit’s subscribers engaged and interested?
+Here are a few ideas, along with helpful tips and nonprofit newsletter examples for inspiration.

 It is a newsletter after all.
 What has your nonprofit been up to?
 Have you reached a goal, hosted an event, expanded your operation?
 Have you revised your mission statement or altered how you use donations?
 Share your obstacles.
 Share your success stories.

 But keep your readers in mind.
 Past donors want to hear about how their money is making a difference.
-Past volunteers might want to hear about further opportunities to get involved.
+Volunteers want to hear about programs or events that they invested their time in to help them succeed.
 Tailor your news updates to the audience you’re writing for.

 One of the main reasons to create a newsletter is to build and maintain relationships.
 One way to do this is by recognizing the people who contribute to your nonprofit’s success.
 Who are your donors?
 Why did they get interested in your nonprofit?
 What motivated them to contribute?
 Discover the story behind some donations.
 And share these stories with your readers.